 The Barnsley Grammar School on Church Street was established by a bequest of Thomas Keresforth.
-The school vacated in 1912 and the building was purchased by Samuel Joshua Cooper, an industrialist heir with an interest in the arts.
-Cooper set up a trust to open an art gallery in his name; the Cooper Gallery now occupies the site.
+The school vacated in 1912 and the building was purchased by Samuel Joshua Cooper, an industrialist heir and colliery owner with an interest in the arts.
+Cooper set up a trust to open an art gallery in his name; the Cooper Gallery now occupies the site.12